samueltenka/MSAIL-TutorialSeries-Winter2016/topics_list.md

 ==============================================

 **Question**.
-Aaron, what do you think of this plan?
+Aaron, what do you think of the plan below?
 I'm open to any plan.

 This is the 0th iteration of what I hope will be a convergent process;
 right now it probably needs lots of modification.
 For example, you mentioned the